Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-On average translation competence, 12 students achieved perfect scores and 5 students achieved a score of 0.5.
-The students who did not score perfectly also scored lower in the rest of the survey (0.5$\pm$0.21 to 0.75$\pm$0.21 without visualization and 0.63$\pm$0.19 to 0.69$\pm$0.25 with visualization) and took a smaller amount of time on the correctly solved questions (82$\pm$74 to 114$\pm$71 seconds without visualization and 86$\pm$57 to 89$\pm$55 seconds with visualization) than the students who solved the translation questions perfectly.
-Obtaining only two average scores for translation competence does not leave much room for interpretation of the correlation between translation competence and score difference.

-Average \acrshort{ecl} (2.88$\pm$1.67 with visualization and 2.76$\pm$1.54 without) was lower than the average \acrshort{icl} (3.75$\pm$0.97 with visualization and 3.64$\pm$1.04 without) and \acrshort{gcl} (3.94$\pm$1.26 with visualization and 4.13$\pm$1.41 without).
-In the difference of perceived \acrshort{ecl} of survey parts supported by visualization minus parts not supported by visualization, the numbers fluctuate much more (as can be seen in the high variance, depicted in table \ref{tab:dif_scores_times}).
-This high variance could indicate a large dependency of \acrshort{ecl} reduction due to visualization on learner characteristics.
+The average connectional understanding was 0.81$\pm$0.23.
+Thirteen students achieved perfect scores and ten students achieved a score between 0.5 and 0.75.
+The students who did not score perfectly also scored lower in the rest of the survey (0.57$\pm$0.10 to 0.74$\pm$0.20 without visualization and 0.57$\pm$0.25 to 0.78$\pm$0.21 with visualization) and took less time on the correctly solved questions (82$\pm$74 to 114$\pm$71 seconds without visualization and 86$\pm$57 to 89$\pm$55 seconds with visualization) than the students who solved the connectional understanding questions perfectly.
+The average perceived \acf{ecl} was 2.4$\pm$1.39 with visualization and 2.67$\pm$1.35 without, average \acf{icl} was 3.3$\pm$1.27 with visualization and 3.73$\pm$1.22 without, and \acf{gcl} was on average, 3.91$\pm$1.21 with visualization and 4.2$\pm$1.39 without.
+In the difference of perceived \ac{ecl} of survey parts supported by visualization minus parts not supported by visualization, the numbers vary more (as can be seen in the high variance of 1.72 compared to 1.32 and 1.41 in \ac{icl} and \ac{gcl}, respectively; see Table \ref{tab:dif_scores_times}).
+This high variance could indicate a large dependency of \ac{ecl} reduction due to visualization on learner characteristics.

-There is no apparent sign of cognitive load being linked to translation competence, although it is difficult to say due to the coarse resolution of translation competence, as most participants had a perfect score on the test items.
-All in all, in the one-qubit system, due to the large fluctuations, one cannot conclude that the visualization provides a benefit in terms of cognitive load.
-This requires further investigation.